Use the model-driven app main form and its components

 In the Relationship Explorer you can filter by 1:N (one-to-many) or N:N (many-to-many) relationships, or view all available relationships.
 The Only show unused relationships checkbox is disabled and selected.
 So you can only add each relationship one time.

 To add a relationship from the Relationship Explorer just double-click it and it will be added below the currently selected relationship in the navigation area.
 Double-click a relationship in the navigation area and you can change the label on the Display tab.
 On the Name tab, you can see information about the relationship.
-Use the Edit button to open the definition of the entity.
+Use the Edit button to open the definition of the table.

 There are five groups in the navigation area.
 You can drag them to reposition them and double-click them to change the label, but you can’t remove them.
 These groups are displayed only when there is something in them.
 If you don’t want a group to appear, just don’t add anything to it.